In AnQiCMS template, how to judge if the list is empty and display a prompt of 'No content'?

 </div>

-In this way, no matterarchiveListThe page renders correctly whether the returned data is empty or not, thus enhancing the user experience.
+Through this method, regardless ofarchiveListThe page renders correctly whether the label returns data or not, thus enhancing the user experience.

 Summary